dylan/gameofcyvasse/_includes/rules.md

 ##Background
-Cyvasse is a game from Old Volantis oft mentioned in book series [_A Song of Ice and Fire_](http://en.wikipedia.org/wiki/A_Song_of_Ice_and_Fire).
+Cyvasse is a game from Old Volantis oft mentioned in the book series [_A Song of Ice and Fire_](http://en.wikipedia.org/wiki/A_Song_of_Ice_and_Fire).
 Played by lords, ladies, and commoners in the east.
-It has developed quite a following has been used for everything from gambling to teaching wisdom to the young.
+It has developed quite a following and has been used for everything from gambling to teaching wisdom to the young.

 ## The Board
 The board consists of an 8 by 8 play area.
 Each half, referred to as a homeland, is an area of 8 by 4 and is separated at the start of the game by a screen providing sufficient cover so as each player cannot see the other's homeland.